Elliot Turner of RGA Investment Advisors presented his in-depth investment thesis on Grubhub (US: GRUB) at Wide-Moat Investing Summit 2019.

 Baez was called up by the Cubs in 2014 to much hype, as a consensus top 10 prospect.
 Just about everywhere you looked, he was THE guy to go after.
 However, Baez really struggled in his first stint in the big leagues.
 In fact, he was a below-average player.
 It took him two years to start getting regular at bat, and at that point, it was as a utility man.
 From there, it took another two years to become an MVP-caliber player.
 In the intervening period, all the hype was gone, and Baez could be drafted in late rounds or in auctions for dirt-cheap prices.
 It’s similar to what we’re looking for in the market.

-Let’s translate the post-hype sleeper setup from fantasy baseball to the market.
-Often, it comes in the form of a busted IPO, but it doesn’t have to be a recent issue.
-There’s rich valuation metrics, positive fundamental momentum along the way, and growing intrinsic value through key growth KPI slowdown, which leads the stock price to a sharp breakdown.
-Downside momentum overshoots though the business keeps growing in intrinsic value all the while.
+Let’s translate the post-hype sleeper setup from fantasy baseball to the stock market.
+Often it comes in the form of a busted IPO, but it doesn’t have to be a recent issue.
+There’s momentum in the stock and rich valuation metrics.
+While key KPIs continue to grow, growth slows to below expectations, leading to a sharp breakdown in the stock price.
+Downside momentum overshoots, though the business keeps growing in intrinsic value all the while.
 The stock is not necessarily cheap enough for traditional value investors, and growth investors are too recently burnt to come back.
 That’s where GARP comes in.
-You’ll often hear something like, “I love this company, and I’d buy this stock higher if numbers re-accelerate or lower if things stay the same, but not right here.”
-It’s a quote I hear a lot from different kinds of investors.
-Then, the stock settles into a range of apathy.
+You’ll often hear something like, “I love this company, and I’d buy this stock higher if numbers reaccelerate, or lower if things stay the same, but not right here.”
+It’s a quote I hear from different kinds of investors.
+The stock settles into a range of apathy.

 When Grubhub IPOd in 2016, the stock was priced at $26 and opened at $40.
 In many recent hot new IPOs, people are saying this is indicative of the top, whatever it may be, but these first-day pops are a pretty common phenomenon.
 Grubhub traded up from there before collapsing and shedding 2/3 of its value.
 We might have our new crop of future post-hype sleepers.